Crowd-sourced Allyship Resources

 BOOKS: My GoodReads Allyship Resources Bookshelf

-PODCAST PLAYLIST: Here is a Spotify playlist that I’ve put together of episodes that I think you might find helpful.
-This is a list of individual episodes, rather than podcasts to follow – so again, just a starting point – if there is an episode that fits with you, give them a follow!
+PODCAST PLAYLIST: Here is a Spotify playlist I’ve put together of episodes that I think you might find helpful.
+This is a list of individual episodes rather than podcasts to follow – so again, just a starting point – if an episode fits with you, give them a follow!

 POST: More resources and recommendations by my friends at Cultura Obscura